EDM-Research/DIMO_ObjectDetection/README.md

 ```
 [USER_SETTINGS]
 dimo_path = **dimo path**
+model_folder = **folder where trained models are saved**
 images_per_gpu = 1 **increase this depending on GPU memory**
 ```
 Download the [DIMO dataset](https://github.com/pderoovere/dimo) base and the desired subsets.
 Set the `DIMO_PATH` in `config.ini` to the download location.

+This repository also works with other datasets in BOP format.

 ## Use